Jones sparkles in his start, Giants rally past Bucs 32-31

 TAMPA, Fla.
-(AP) — The Daniel Jones era is off to a rousing start for the New York Giants.
+(AP) — Daniel Jones is making the decision to bench Eli Manning look like a good one.

-The rookie quarterback threw for 336 yards and two touchdowns and also ran for two TDs, including the go-ahead score with 1:16 remaining as the Giants rallied from an 18-point halftime deficit to beat the Tampa Bay Buccaneers 32-31 on Sunday.
+The sixth overall pick in this year’s NFL draft threw for 336 yards and two touchdowns and also ran for two TDs, including the go-ahead score with 1:16 remaining as the New York Giants rallied from an 18-point halftime deficit to beat the Tampa Bay Buccaneers 32-31 on Sunday.

+“There’s certain things that I knew about this kid when we drafted him.
+He was tough, he was competitive, and in my opinion he’s a winner,” Giants coach Pat Shurmur said.
+“Now the rest of it is just quarterback stuff.
+But those first three things give him a chance to move forward.”

 Jameis Winston threw for 380 yards and put the Bucs (1-2) in position to pull out a dramatic win, but rookie Matt Gay’s 34-yard field goal sailed wide right as time expired.

 Jones scored on a 7-yard run in the second quarter and put the Giants ahead with another 7-yarder on fourth-and-goal.
-The sixth pick in this year’s draft began New York’s comeback with a 75-yard TD pass to Evan Engram on the first play of the second half, and a 7-yarder to Sterling Shepard midway through the third quarter.
+The rookie began New York’s comeback with a 75-yard TD pass to Evan Engram on the first play of the second half, and a 7-yarder to Sterling Shepard midway through the third quarter.

+“He plays with so much poise.
+You really can’t tell he’s a rookie,” Shepard said.
+“I’ve heard a lot of stuff about rookies in their first game and how it doesn’t turn out too well.
+I don’t think that’s the case with him.”

 Winston threw TD passes of 21, 3 and 20 yards to Mike Evans to help Tampa Bay build a 28-10 halftime lead.
-His 44-yard completion to the Giants 9 set up the last-second field goal try by Gay, who also missed an extra point and had another blocked.
+His 44-yard completion to the 6-foot-5, 231-pound receiver set up the last-second field goal try by Gay, who also missed an extra point and had another blocked.

+The Bucs took a delay-of-game penalty, which coach Bruce Arians said was deliberate, then moved the ball to the center of the field as Winston ran and took a knee for a 2-yard loss back to the Giants 16.

+Gay began the day by missing an extra point, then had his next attempt blocked.
+He made field goals of 47, 27, 52 and 23 yards before lining up for the possible winner.

+“That field goal is easier back 5 yards.
+No sense hurrying,” Arians said.

+“I was super confident going on the field.
+I felt really good about it,” Gay, a sixth-round draft pick, said.
+“I’ve got to make that every single time.”

-Jones, making his first NFL start in place of benched two-time Super Bowl MVP Eli Manning, completed 23 of 36 passes.
+Jones, making his first NFL start in place of benched two-time Super Bowl MVP Manning, completed 23 of 36 passes with no interceptions.
 With Saquon Barkley exiting with a right ankle injury late in the first half, Jones also led the Giants with 28 yards rushing on four attempts.

 As impressive as the former Duke standout was, he was not perfect.
 Shaquil Barrett had four of Tampa Bay’s five sacks and forced a fumble that led to a field goal that put Tampa Bay up 31-25 with six minutes to go.